 In Table \ref{table: ambig}, for $n \leq 14$ we list all $n$-irregular values $t$ as in Corollary \ref{cor: finite}.
 We separate the values of $t$ for which the middle wall of the movable cone is spanned by a primitive class $\nu$ of square $2$ (i.e.\ $\ell =1$), from those where the generator has square $2(n-1)$ and divisibility $n-1$ (i.e.\ $\ell =n-1$).
-For $n \neq 9,12$, the values $t$ in the table are all the $n$-irregular values, $9$ and $12$ being the only $n \leq 14$ which satisfy Proposition \ref{prop:families} ($iii$).
-We observe that, for $n \leq 5$, all $n$-irregular values are of the form $t=n$ or $t=4n-3$.
+For $n \neq 9,12$ the values $t$ in the table are all the $n$-irregular values.
+We observe that, for $n \leq 5$, the $n$-irregular values are all of the form $t=n$ or $t=4n-3$.